oracle/odpi/doc/src/functions/dpiLob.rst

     Reads data from the LOB at the specified offset into the provided buffer.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **WARNING**: for historical reasons, Oracle stores CLOBs and NCLOBs using the UTF-16 encoding, regardless of what encoding is otherwise in use by the database.
+The number of characters, however, is defined by the number of UCS-2 codepoints.
+For this reason, if a character requires more than one UCS-2 codepoint, care must be taken to account for them in both the offset and amount parameters.

     **lob** [IN] -- the LOB from which data is to be read.
 If the reference is NULL or invalid an error is returned.